OCA/web/web_responsive/README.rst

   new size.
 This is Odoo's own limitation.
 * App navigation with keyboard.
 * Make it more beautiful.
 Maybe OCA-branded?
+* Handle long titles on forms in a better way

 Bug Tracker
 ===========